ZukoIsADog/aneirinBaker.github.io/_posts/2020-12-17-Numerical_Methods_1.md

 \\[ \frac{dy}{dt} \approx \frac{y(t+h) - y(t)}{h}.\\]

 We know this from Newtonian calculus, we also know that the smaller we make h the better the approximation becomes.
 This will help us when we come to code this up and look at different ODE's to solve.
-For now though the theory is that we can re arrange this into the solution we wane \\ y(t+h) \\  and make it equal to the things we know (the rest of the equation helpfully)
+For now though the theory is that we can re arrange this into the solution we want \\( y(t+h) \\)  and make it equal to the things we know (the rest of the equation helpfully)

 \\[ y(t+h) \approx \frac{dy}{dt} + h y(t_0).\\]